 Extras

-Fees are inclusive of all tuition, meals (lunch and afternoon tea), text books, games, societies, and most clubs.
+Fees are inclusive of all tuition, meals (lunch and afternoon tea), textbooks, games, societies, and most clubs.

 Fees must be paid on or before the first day of each term.